Sertraline (By mouth)

 How to Use This Medicine

-- Use the dropper provided to measure a dose of the oral liquid.
-Mix the medicine with 1/2 cup (4 ounces) of water, ginger ale, lemon-lime soda, lemonade, or orange juice.
-Do not mix the medicine with any other liquid.
+- Oral liquid: Use the dropper provided to remove the medicine and mix it with 1/2 cup (4 ounces) of water, ginger ale, lemon-lime soda, lemonade, or orange juice.
 Drink the mixture right away.
-Do not mix the medicine with the liquid until you are ready to take your dose.
-It is okay if the mixture looks hazy.
+It is normal for it to look a bit hazy.